hanami/guides/content/v2.3/actions/formats-and-media-types.md

 - Ensure the actions accept only appropriate requests based on their `Accept` or `Content-Type` headers.
 - Set an appropriate `Content-Type` header on responses.

-## Configuring a format for all actions
+## Accepting a format for all actions

 To accept a format for all actions, use `config.actions.format.accept` in your app class.